Yashrajmotwani/ise_android_project/Readme.md

   - users receive notifications when they enter a predefined range of an IIT.
 - Web-scraped comprehensive data of all IIT colleges and efficiently stored it in MongoDB Atlas using Compass to access in-app.

+### 3. Sai Jagadeesh (CS24M101):
+- Web scrapped IIT project positions and faculty details
+- Created and hosted APIs online for scrapping live data
+- Stored the scrapped data in Mongo Atlas database to access in-app
+- Deployed the backend of the app